adobe/edgly/README.md

 > Tool enabling GitOps and CI/CD for Fastly VCL services
 ---

-Enables version control for Fastly VCL services.
+Enables version control for Fastly VCL services with these features:

-* Supports syncing between a local version controlled folder and a Fastly service.
+* Syncing between a local version controlled folder and a Fastly service.
-* Supports syncing with Fiddles to develop VCL snippets while still being a connected to version controlled configuration.
+* Syncing with Fiddles to develop VCL snippets while still being a connected to version controlled configuration.
 * File mapping:
   * Service configuration: `service.json`